-You may need to take things slower than someone who has saved for several years so that they could do it all quickly.
-You may have to rely on other local homesteaders that do not mind sharing seeds or helping you establish your homestead.
+You may need to take things slower than someone who has saved for several years so that they can do it all quickly.
+You may have to rely on other local homesteaders who do not mind sharing seeds or helping you establish your homestead.

 This is why knowing your purpose is most important!
 Having it written down somewhere to refer back to gets you back in the game.

 Everyone has overdone something on their homestead at least once.
 It is hard not to get excited about a lot of things and want to try them all!

 However, when you can plan your responsibilities, you have a much better chance of loving this lifestyle more than you could imagine.

 Related Post: How to Homestead on a Small Property

 One thing many beginner homesteaders make is growing food they do not eat.
 I am guilty of this!

 Make a list of all the foods you eat on a regular basis and even take inventory of it.
 This will help as you plan what you will grow, and hopefully, you will stick to that.

 It is best to take into account how many times you eat that specific food each week or month.
 The more you eat, the more you will want to grow.

 If you only eat it a few times a year, you may want to consider if it is worth the investment of time and money.